Launde Abbey AppealPosted: 2010-07-02

 Though the priory is long gone, Launde abbey has for many years served as a conference centre and retreat for the dioceses of Peterborough and Leicester.

-As of July, 2010 over £978,000 has been raised, a quite wonderful response to appeals from voices as diverse as the Archbishop of Canterbury and pop superstar Sir Cliff Richards.
-Still more is needed, though, so if you would like to contribute, or simply to learn more about Launde Abbey, visit the special website set up at http://www.savelaundeabbey.co.uk.
+As of July 2010 over £978,000 has been raised, a quite wonderful response to appeals from voices as diverse as the Archbishop of Canterbury and pop superstar Sir Cliff Richards.
+Still more is needed, though, so if you would like to contribute, or simply to learn more about Launde Abbey, visit the official website at https://www.laundeabbey.org.uk/.